 Duz you need somebuddy who can

-Looking for a dog trainer in Philadelphia or the surrounding area?
+Looking for a dog trainer in and around Philadelphia or the Lower Lehigh Valley?
 You've found the right place.
 Everyone at OpBarks considers 'dog' their second language.

 Leigh Siegfried, CPDT-KA